 I want to be someone who seeks simplicity.
 The same culture that asks the question what also screams “more, more, more!”
 Harder, better, faster, stronger, is never enough.
 Gadgets promise ease, yet end up outdated and forgotten.
 “The more you have, the more you have to have to take care of the things you have.”
 Contentment is not found through accumulation, but through gratitude.
 Less is indeed more.

 I want to be someone who honors complexity.
 The world is full of complex problems.
-Take the homelessness crisis in Seattle for example.
-That is a multifacited issue that can't be solved by simply building more homes.
-People are complex and their complexity deserves attention.
+Take climate change for example.
+That is a multifacited issue that can't be solved by one simple solution.
+People are also complex, and their complexity deserves attention.

 I want to be someone who finds freedom through discipline.
 The cost of freedom is high.
 An athlete who wants to be able to run without gasping for air needs to put in hours of training.
 A trauma survivor has to put in hours of difficult emotional work to find freedom.
 I want to be physically, mentally, emotionally, and spiritually free.
 So I work towards that end, not expecting freedom to be projected through a screen or delivered to my doorstep with the click of a button.